Portals to Another World in a Shipping Container

 In all, the portals are available to 10,000 refugees in Irbil, Berlin, Gaza City and Amman, Jordan.
 “We are working to expand to six more refugee sites this year,” Bakshi said.
 “There are plans to put one inside a prison … and outside of a hospital in Liberia.”

-To see our growing product line and creative ideas, visit us at Containerone.net.
+Learn how to buy shipping containers and see our growing product line and creative ideas at Containerone.net.